-In my car, at the store, waiting in line, cooking dinner, listening to music…I usually feel more upfront with God when I talk to Him as life happens verses reciting a mental list (I always forget something).
-The reason this way of talking to God works for me is because I used to treat prayer like a browny point system.
-Like, if I pray once and a while, I’ll have good karma or something (karma is ironically derived from Hinduism and Buddhism, not Christianity).
+In my car, at the store, cooking dinner, in the shower…I usually feel more upfront with God when I talk to Him as life happens rather than reciting a mental checklist.
+This way of talking to God works for me because I used to think of prayer as some kind of supernatural points system, like karma.
+Ironically, karma is derived from Hinduism and Buddhism, not Christianity.

 This morning, I was working through emails when I noticed how absent I felt.
 Even though coffee>news>emails is my typical morning routine, busyness had been distracting me from my usual priorities.
 I started to notice complacency and anxiety creeping in.
-When this happens, I’ve learned to push all my crap aside and have an honest chat with God.
+When this happens, I’ve learned to push all my stuff aside and have an honest chat with God.

-Then come the waterworks…I told God I didn’t feel good enough at a lot of things, that I felt insecure and wanted to do more for other people but didn’t know how.
+I told God I didn’t feel good enough at a lot of things; that I felt insecure and wanted to do more but didn’t know how.
 I told God about the pains and fears I have for my family and friends and how I expect Him to do something about it.
 I told God I was mad that some things I’ve been praying about haven’t changed.
-All this, and I haven’t even left the house yet.

 How do I feel now?
 MUCH BETTER!
 Regardless of how silly or selfish I sounded, I laid my cares at the feet of Jesus.
 I prayed honestly because He knows what I’m feeling whether or not I admit it out loud.
 I heard how ridiculous some of my “problems” sounded when I said them out loud, which made it much easier to let them go.
 Funny how God can do all this without audibly talking back.

 Delight yourself in the LORD, and He will give you the desires of your heart.

 Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.